hannotify/http-how-teenagers-talk-to-their-parents/sections/2-storytelling.md

 note:
 Is it just me, or does this conversation remind me an awful lot of (slide) HTTP status code 500?
+That may just as well have been his answer!
+Let's see another example.

 ---